covid19br/.github/profile/README.md

 ## Who we are?

-A voluntary group of scientists dedidcated to bring scientifically accurate informationes of Covid-19 pandemic.
+A voluntary group of scientists dedidcated to bring scientifically accurate informationes of Covid-19 pandemic to public debate.
-We maintain an website with estimates about Covid-19 pandemic cases and we produce content to the social media aobut this discussions and estimates.
+We maintain a website with estimates about Covid-19 pandemic cases and we produce content to the social media aobut this discussions and estimates.

 [https://covid19br.github.io/](https://covid19br.githubu.io)